-From the identified facilities, 4 of the 6 area hospitals (or 67%) are within a quarter mile of existing transit services.
-These include Athol Memorial Hospital, Health Alliance Hospital - Burbank Campus in Fitchburg, Heywood Hospital in Gardner and
+From the identified facilities, 5 of the 6 area hospitals (or 83%) are within a quarter mile of existing transit services.
+These include Athol Memorial Hospital, Health Alliance Hospital - Burbank Campus in Fitchburg, Heywood Hospital in Gardner,

-Health Alliance Hospital - Leominster Campus.
-The two facilities not included in this group are located in Ayer and Clinton: the Nashoba Valley Medical Center and Clinton Hospital, respectively.
+Health Alliance Hospital - Leominster Campus and the Nashoba Valley Medical Center in Ayer.
+The only facility not included in this group is the Clinton Hospital in Clinton.